airbytehq/airbyte/airbyte-integrations/connectors/source-thinkific/README.md

 # Thinkific
 This directory contains the manifest-only connector for `source-thinkific`.

-Airbyte connector for Thinkific, allowing you to seamlessly sync data like users, course participants, and instructors from Thinkific to other platforms.
-It&#39;s designed to make managing and analyzing your online courses and communities even easier!
+Airbyte connector for [Thinkific](https://thinkific.com/), allowing you to seamlessly sync data like users, course participants, and instructors from Thinkific to other platforms.
+It's designed to make managing and analyzing your online courses and communities even easier!

 ## Usage
 There are multiple ways to use this connector: